 41. Visit your local farmers' market to see what's in season.
 Many markets offer FREE entertainment and music.

-44. Experience the movies the way your parents used to—at a drive-in.
-The Town of Huntington hosts a few family-friendly flicks this summer at Crab Meadow Beach.
+44. The Town of Huntington hosts a few family-friendly flicks this summer at Crab Meadow Beach.
 See our guide to FREE outdoor movies for more possibilities.

 45. The Kids Bowl Free summer bowling program is open to all school-aged kids.
 Several Long Island alleys are participating.

-47. Hit up outdoor markets in Westbury the NYCB Theater, or Nassau Coliseum and search for treasures.
+47. Hit up an outdoor market in Westbury at the NYCB Theater and search for treasures.